Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Some Relevant Prior Results

 Moreover, our results in this paper are closely related to some foundational results by Kieffer \cite{kieffer83} where optimal quantization in the classical sense (i.e., in a team theoretic setup\footnote{A setup is referred to as team theoretic if all the decision makers in the system wish to minimize a common objective function, and thus share a common goal.}) is considered.
 This problem can be viewed as a communication problem where an encoder decides on quantization bins and a decoder determines reconstruction values where the encoder and the decoder wishes to minimize a common cost function.
 In this setting, \cite{kieffer83} shows that if the source is log-concave there exists a unique locally optimal quantization policy for a given number of bins under a set of assumptions on the common cost function.
 The uniqueness result makes the corresponding quantizer globally optimal for a given number of bins.

-\begin{thm}[Kieffer \cite{kieffer83}] If the source is log-concave and the common cost function is convex, strictly increasing and continuously differentiable, then there exists a unique locally optimal quantizer and Lloyd-Max iterations (i.e., Lloyd's Method I) converge to this quantizer. \end{thm}
+\begin{theorem}[Kieffer \cite{kieffer83}] If the source is log-concave and the common cost function is convex, strictly increasing and continuously differentiable, then there exists a unique locally optimal quantizer and Lloyd-Max iterations (i.e., Lloyd's Method I) converge to this quantizer. \end{theorem}

 Note that the special case of quadratic cost criteria with $b\neq 0$ is analyzed in this paper.
 For the case of $b=0$ leading to a team theoretic setup, Theorem~\ref{thm:kieffer} quoted above proves the uniqueness of the optimal quantizer for a given number of bins and in addition to convergence to this optimal quantizer via Lloyd-Max iterations.
 In that respect, this paper generalizes these uniqueness and convergence results to the game theoretic setup where $b\neq 0$.
 We will use Kieffer's analysis in some crucial steps of our paper.